stephenmcd/django-socketio/README.rst

     This isn't strictly required for everything to work correctly, as the ``flashsocket`` transport is only used as one of several fallbacks when WebSockets aren't supported by the browser.

+When running the ``runserver_socketio`` command in production, you'll most likely want to use some form of process manager, like `Supervisor`_ or any of the other alternatives.

 Channels
 ========